 DOTD provides update on multi-parish projects

-PORT ALLEN - Drivers in both East and West Baton Rouge Parishes travel through ongoing road projects daily.
+PORT ALLEN - Drivers in Louisiana travel through ongoing road projects daily.
 DOTD Secretary Shawn Wilson knows commuters are growing impatient.

 "It's been a frustrating issue, but I'd much rather have a little frustration now than have to close that bridge permanently if it's unsafe," said Wilson.